 For example, cursive fonts are pretty but can be difficult for some to read, especially when they are small.
 Only use a delicate cursive font if there is room to keep it large and increase the tracking, or space between letters.

 Experiment with shadows, colors, outlines, italicizing, and letter spacing.
 Even try overlapping letters to create a unique design.

 Some designers will opt for an entirely letter-based logo.
 Monograms and other no-graphic designs are streamlined and classic.

 Everything in your logo should go together seamlessly.
 A color scheme helps make that happen.
 On GraphicSprings you can adjust the colors of different elements in your graphic, but if you like your graphic as is, base your color scheme off the colors in the graphic.
-(GraphicSprings' logo maker does this automatically for you.)
+(GraphicSprings' free logo maker does this automatically for you.)
 You can also use the eyedropper icon to grab the exact colors from your graphic for the text.

 Keeping all the elements the same color is not visually stimulating.
 Instead look for complimenting colors to add to the palette.
 Choose more complex colors over primary colors for a polished logo.